• Home

 I like to do the signing after the kiss because it gives everyone the chance to get their confetti ready for the big exit out while you’re both chilling with your witnesses over at the signing table.

-Another time to do the signing can be after you’ve done your big exit and are celebrating with family and friends getting lots of hugs and cute pics.
-After 10 mins or so I’ll come find you and your witnesses and we’ll pop over to a table and do the signing.
+But you may prefer to do the signing after your big exit.
+This works as well.
+So after 10 mins or so I’ll come find you and your witnesses and we’ll pop over to a table or the bar and do the signing.
 Easy

 - Celebrant presents the couple to their friends and family as the marriage ceremony is completed “Please join me in congratulating our newlyweds Tom & Nora, Fay & Kay, Mr & Mrs__________, Mrs & Mrs, Mr & Mr etc etc...”